osa1/int-proj/Report.markdown

 Couple of notes before describing the implementation and results: What's meant by "specialization" is sometimes becoming confusing.
 Let's define it as eliminating interpretation costs.
 A more powerful specializer means eliminating more interpretation costs.
-Most of the time it's possible to specialize and optimize at the same time.
-In this project we explore this: We try to have an optimizing specializer.
+Most of the time specialization itself is an optimization, but there are also optimizations that can be done in specialization time.
+In this project I try to have an optimizing specializer that does some transformations too.

 Note that using a multi-stage programming it's sometimes possible to compile object language programs to meta language programs, eliminating all the interpretation costs.
-This is done in `UnlambdaCompiler.ml` (OCaml functions corresponding to Unlambda builtins are defined in `UnlambdaFuns.ml`).
-This is most powerful specialization possible.
+This is demonstrated in `UnlambdaCompiler.ml` (OCaml functions corresponding to Unlambda builtins are defined in `UnlambdaFuns.ml`).
+This is most powerful specialization possible, but since it's not an interpreter specialization, it's outside of the scope of this paper.

-Once you start modifying interpreters for specialization it's not clear when to stop to still have "specialized interpreter" and not a "compiler evaluated by partial evaluator".
-If you change it too much, you end up implementing a compiler that you can use in runtime, as we did in `UnlambdaCompiler.ml`. (you can try it using `-compile` parameter) In a multi-stage language, both versions similarly easy to use.
+Once one starts modifying interpreters for specialization it's not clear when to stop to still have "specialized interpreter" and not a "compiler evaluated by partial evaluator".
+If you change it too much, you end up implementing a compiler, as I did in `UnlambdaCompiler.ml`. (you can try it using `-compile` parameter) In a multi-stage language, both versions similarly easy to use.
 In a partial evaluator however, the story is little different, because you can't run this "compiler" in runtime, so you need some kind of interpreter at hand at all times.

 ## Caveats